So You Want A Dog, Now What?

 Leia Labradoodle Litter

 Once we have received your deposit and application, we will update this website with your initials in the queue.
 This is the waitlist for the litter from Leia a black labrador who comes from a line of natural alerters.
-She was mated with a doodle from another line of natural alerters for another service dog program.
+She will be mated with a doodle from another line of natural alerters from another service dog program.
 Their puppies are expected to be between 40 and 60 lbs.
-Deposits for the Leia litter are due by October 1st 2018 with fully payment due by November 1st 2018.
+Deposits for the Leia litter are due by January 15th 2018 with fully payment due by February 15th 2018.

 First puppy: Mary McNeight